Biomineralization: In bacteria

 It is less clear what purpose biominerals serve in bacteria.
 One hypothesis is that cells create them to avoid entombment by their own metabolic byproducts.
 Iron oxide particles may also enhance their metabolism.

 Other roles

 Biomineralization plays significant global roles terraforming the planet, as well as in biogeochemical cycles and as a carbon sink.

 Composition

 Most biominerals can be grouped by chemical composition into one of three distinct mineral classes: silicates, carbonates, or phosphates.

 Silicates

-Silicates (glass) are common in marine biominerals, where diatoms and radiolaria form frustules from hydrated amorphous silica (opal).
+Silicates (glass) are common in marine biominerals, where diatoms form frustules and radiolaria form capsules from hydrated amorphous silica (opal).

 Carbonates

 The major carbonate in biominerals is CaCO3.
 The most common polymorphs in biomineralization are calcite (e.g. foraminifera, coccolithophores) and aragonite (e.g. corals), although metastable vaterite and amorphous calcium carbonate can also be important, either structurally or as intermediate phases in biomineralization.
 Some biominerals include a mixture of these phases in distinct, organised structural components (e.g. bivalve shells).
 Carbonates are particularly prevalent in marine environments, but also present in freshwater and terrestrial organisms.